 Before serving in the Senate, Amy headed the largest prosecutor’s office in Minnesota for eight years, making the prosecution of violent and career criminals her top priority.
 She led the effort for successful passage of Minnesota’s first felony DWI law, and received the leadership award from Mothers Against Drunk Driving.
 Her safe schools initiative, community prosecution efforts, and criminal justice reforms earned national awards from both the Bush and Clinton Justice Departments.
 As a private citizen and before being elected to public office, Amy was the leading advocate for successful passage of one of the first laws in the country guaranteeing 48-hour hospital stays for new moms and their babies.

 Her work has gained national recognition.
 The American Prospect named her a “woman to watch,” and Working Mother Magazine named her as "Best in Congress” for her efforts on behalf of working families.
-This year she received an award from the Service Women's Action Network (SWAN) for her work to fight sexual assault in the military, and last year the Disabled American Veterans honored her work to improve the lives of America’s veterans.
+She received an award from the Service Women's Action Network (SWAN) for her work to fight sexual assault in the military, and the Disabled American Veterans honored her work to improve the lives of America’s veterans.
 She has also received the “Outstanding Member of the Senate Award” from the National Narcotic Officers’ Associations’ Coalition and the “Above and Beyond Award” from the Employer Support of the Guard and Reserve for her commitment to developing a supportive work environment for employees serving in the Guard and Reserves.

 Amy was the valedictorian of her Wayzata High School class.
 She graduated magna cum laude from Yale University and the University of Chicago Law School.
 Her senior essay in college, published as the book "Uncovering the Dome," chronicles the 10-year-history behind the building of the Hubert H. Humphrey Metrodome and is still used at colleges and universities across the country.

 Amy is married to John Bessler, a native of Mankato, who attended Loyola High School and the University of Minnesota.
 Amy and John have a daughter, Abigail, who is currently in college.